Explore the list of questions in the menu to the left. Here you can troubleshoot solutions to commonly asked questions.

 Explanation:

-Downloaded metrics are, among other things, ordered by UTC timestamp, which is the time the metric is recieved by our database.
+Downloaded metrics are, among other things, ordered by UTC timestamp, which is the time the metric is received by our database.
 For Questionnaires, because all of the responses in a Questionnaire are collected and uploaded simultaneously, individual responses can sometimes arrive at the database at slightly different times.
-This can result a participants responses appearing a different order to other participants.
+This can result in a participants responses appearing a different order to other participants.
 The same can occur for tasks, where metrics that are uploaded very close together can sometimes appear in a different order than would be expected.

 Solution: